 After two years of restrictions, we have finally returned to face-to-face networking events and meetings here in Ireland.
 Most restrictions were recently lifted, which allowed networking events and meetings that had been held online to be face-to-face again!

-It was so exciting for us to be in the National Construction Expo earlier this month.
+It was so exciting for us to be at the National Construction Expo earlier this month.
 It allowed us to meet familiar faces once again after two years, as well as to get to know new ones that we hope to collaborate with in the future.

 If you are anything like us at Digitaliser, what keeps you going is the ability to support other people (in our case, supporting the digital marketing efforts and digitalisation of Irish businesses).
 Chatting with the people we support and listening to their pain points is essential to what we do, and we find it much more effective to do face-to-face.